 Gonarezhou has twice lost its black rhino populations, with the last of the original population going extinct in the early 1940s.
-Seventy-seven black rhino were introduced between 1969 and 1977, which increased to more than 100 before being wiped out by poaching in the 1990s.
-Plans are underway to bring black rhinos back into the park, now that good management is in place.
+Seventy-seven black rhinos were introduced between 1969 and 1977, which increased to more than 100 before being wiped out by poaching in the 1990s.
+Editorial note: Reintroduction of black rhinos back into the park commenced in 2021.

 The Gonarezhou Predator Project (GPP), established in 2009 as a collaboration with the African Wildlife Conservation Fund, monitors population trends and identifies and mitigates threats facing predators.